VBAC Specialist in Syracuse, NY

 Many women prefer to have a vaginal birth in comparison to a cesarean for a wide variety of reasons.
 A majority of those who have already delivered by C-section can still opt for a vaginal delivery with a later pregnancy, which is known as a vaginal birth after cesarean, or VBAC.
 The highly trained OBGYNs at CNY Women’s Healthcare will take the time to fully discuss the advantages and risks of VBAC to help you determine the birthing option that is right for you.
-To schedule an appointment at our OBGYN office in East Syracuse, Call (315) 446-4400 or request an appointment through our secure online form today!
+To schedule an appointment at our OBGYN office in East Syracuse, please call (315) 446-4400 or request an appointment through our secure online form today!

 What Are the Advantages of a VBAC?